GoogleCloudPlatform/ml-on-gcp/tutorials/tensorflow/bert/README.md

 ```
 jupyter notebook --ip=0.0.0.0 --allow-root
 ```

 Now you should be able to connect with a browser and run the notebook:
 ```
 BERT_TRT.ipynb
 ```

+Note: Verify you open the firewall, when accessing the notebook for external.
+Open TCP port 8888.

 The default configuration if set to run BERT base but there are options to also run BERT Large un-commenting the lines for the TensorRT engine location and the vocab.txt file.

 # 4. Compile TensorRT Demo BERT